huggingface/transformers/docs/source/en/agents_advanced.md

 image_generation_tool("A sunny beach")
 ```
 And voilà, here's your image! 🏖️

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/sunny_beach.webp">

 Then you can use this tool just like any other tool.
-For example, let's improve the prompt and generate an image of it.
+For example, let's improve the prompt  `a rabbit wearing a space suit` and generate an image of it.

 ```python
 from transformers import ReactCodeAgent